dockur/windows-arm/readme.md

   | `win11`   | Windows 11 Pro   | ARM64 | 4.6 GB    |
   | `win10`   | Windows 10 Pro   | ARM64 | 3.9 GB    |

-  To install x86 or x64 versions of Windows use [dockur/windows](https://github.com/dockur/windows/).
+  To install x86 and x64 versions of Windows,  use [dockur/windows](https://github.com/dockur/windows/).

 * ### How do I change the storage location?